hlim88/quadGrav/qg-nr-src/Instruction.md

 Please consult your computing resource people to check whether these dependencies are available or not.

+I also refer Matt's homepage for [HAD installation](http://relativity.phys.lsu.edu/postdocs/matt/software/had-docs/had/docs/index.html).
+This is quite old documentation but procedure should be similar

 ### Build the code

 Currently, we have only one project code `hyperQuadG` in `qg-had/src` directory.